Distributed Computing

 In a distributed system, some computers may be broken in some unpredictable way while others are working fine.
 This is known as partial failure, and they add considerable difficulty because they are a class of failure that is nondeterministic.

-Building a distributed system is about building a reliable system from unreliable components.
+Building a distributed system is about building a reliable system on top of unreliable components.

 Consensus